 Activities in Nyungwe Forest National Park

-Several activities provide lifetime informative experience to clients which include: Chimpanzee trekking, bird watching, canopy walking, and walking trails to different areas like the Uwinka and colored trail, Gisakura tea estate, Kamiranzovu, and Bigugu trails.
+Several activities provide lifetime informative experience to clients which include: Chimpanzee trekking, bird watching, canopy walking, and walking trails to different areas like the Uwinka and coloured trail, Gisakura tea estate, Kamiranzovu, and Bigugu trails.

 Accessibility to Nyungwe forest National Park

 Nyungwe Forest National Park is located on the southern part of Lake Kivu and it also borders Burundi.
 The park is located 225 km away from Kigali via Butare town.

 Accommodation in Nyungwe forest National Park

 The park has upmarket and medium-range accommodation which includes the Nyungwe forest lodge, Gisakura guest house and Uwinka rest house, and so on.